 It is a given that your Zoom or video interpreter present him/herself with impeccable professional decorum.
 However, that level of decorum should translate into any meeting or pre-event planning engagement.
 People joke that one of the benefits of working from home is wearing PJs all day, or wearing PJ bottoms with a professional top.
 That is never acceptable for teleconferencing sessions.

 You never know what glitches or scenarios may require getting up from a desk or table to adjust a modem, reconnect wires, or troubleshoot a technical glitch.
 Your interpreter should be dressed for success from head to toe, whether s/he’s sitting at home, in a public library study room or a corporate office or an event center.

 Our interpreters at Chang-Castillo and Associates take “The Interpreter’s Code” seriously, and we show up professionally whether we’re meeting you for an interview, behind the scenes to prepare for the event or working from home.

 Streamlining the remote interpretation services experience

-A generally consistent connection is invaluable because it keeps participants at ease, minimizing frustrations.
-This helps provide a clear and constant video feed that is essential because so much of what is communicated happens through body language and facial expression (an example of how interpreters translate culture as well as words since every culture is different in how they reflect their emotion).
+A consistent connection is invaluable because it keeps participants at ease, minimizing frustrations.
+This helps provide a clear and constant video feed that is essential because so much of what is communicated happens through body language and facial expression (an example of how interpreters translate culture as well as words since every culture is different in how they reflect their emotions).